Post 29: How Do I Talk to My Kids About My Illness? – Seven Pieces of Advice

 “People with severe dementia eventually die.
 Grandpa’s dementia is mild and hopefully it will be that way for years.
 No matter what happens, I know Grandpa will always love you.
 Anytime you have questions like this, you know you can talk to me about them, right?”

 “Sometimes people die from cancer.
 There are lots of strong medicines the doctors are going to try to get rid of Mommy’s cancer.
-She loves you so, so much so she is going to try her best.
+She loves you so much, and she and I will make sure you are always taken care of.
 No matter what happens, Mommy loves you and she will always love you.”

 “Well, I know you’ve read the statistics online on how long people live after they start dialysis.
 All I can say is no matter what happens to me, I will always love you.
 Sometimes things happen that are out of our control and if that happens and I die…I know your aunt Tee loves you very much and I trust her to support you no matter what you do in life, the way I would.”